-When sediment becomes suspended within a mass of water and this increase in density causes the water body to begin moving downslope under the influence of gravity this is termed a turbidity current.
-These high-energy currents can form through several different processes but three of the most common are offshore of rivers during flooding events, […]
+When sediment becomes suspended within a mass of water and this increase in density causes the water body to begin moving downslope under the influence of gravity this is termed a turbidity current – and they can be a cause of subsea cable faults.
+These high-energy currents can form through several different processes but three […]

 Deploying submarine cables involves several stages including route planning, marine survey, operational permitting, cable system design, cable manufacturing, marine lay and commissioning.
 OceanIQ regularly support our sister company Global Marine, also part of the Global Marine Group, with consultancy and route engineering services related to survey and installation.
 Long before a single cable touches the […]